Shalaby000/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. chown : A script that changes the owner of the file 4.touch : A script that creates an empty file
-5. chmod : A script that adds execute permission to the owner of the file
+5. chmod : A script that adds execute permission to the owner of the file 6.chmod : A script that adds execute permission to the owner of the file